 5.2.
-AC-Link Serial Interface Protocol
+AC-link Serial Interface Protocol

-The AC'97 Controller signals synchronization of all AC-Link data transactions.
-The AC'97 CODEC, Controller, or external clock source drives the serial bit clock onto AC-Link, which the AC'97 Controller then qualifies with a synchronization signal to construct audio frames.
-SYNC, fixed at 48KHz, is derived by dividing down the serial bit clock (BIT_CLK).
+The AC'97 Controller signals synchronization of all AC-link data transactions.
+The AC'97 CODEC, Controller, or external clock source drives the serial bit clock (BIT_CLK) onto the AC-link, which the AC'97 Controller then qualifies with a synchronization signal to construct audio frames.
+SYNC, fixed at 48 KHz, is derived by dividing down the serial bit clock (BIT_CLK).
 BIT_CLK, fixed at 12.288 MHz, provides the necessary clocking granularity to support twelve 20-bit outgoing and incoming time slots.
-AC-Link serial data is transitioned on each rising edge of BIT_CLK.
-The receiver of AC-Link data (CODEC for outgoing data and Controller for incoming data) samples each serial bit on the falling edges of BIT_CLK.
+AC-link serial data is transitioned on each rising edge of BIT_CLK.
+The receiver of AC-link data (CODEC for outgoing data and Controller for incoming data) samples each serial bit on the falling edges of BIT_CLK.

-The AC-Link protocol provides for a special 16-bit time slot (Slot 0) wherein each bit conveys a valid tag for its corresponding time slot within the current audio frame.
+The AC-link protocol provides for a special 16-bit time slot (Slot 0) wherein each bit conveys a valid tag for its corresponding time slot within the current audio frame.
 A 1 in a given bit position of slot 0 indicates that the corresponding time slot within the current audio frame has been assigned to a data stream, and contains valid data.
-If a slot is tagged invalid, it is the responsibility of the source of the data, (AC'97 CODEC for the input stream, AC'97 Controller for the output stream), to stuff all bit positions with 0s during that slot's active time.
+If a slot is tagged invalid, it is the responsibility of the source of the data, (AC'97 CODEC for the input stream, AC'97 Controller for the output stream), to stuff all bit positions with 0 during that slot's active time.